top of page

 Happy Chinese New Year!

-Chinese New Year falls on Sunday 22nd January, welcoming in the year of the Rabbit.
+Chinese New Year falls on Wednesday 29th January, welcoming in the year of the Snake.
 This is always a massive event, not just in China, but across the world, with celebrations capable of lasting up to sixteen days.

 Celebrate the Chinese New Year with Meaning